kris701/CSVToolsSharp/README.md

 You have to give the properties of the CSV serialisable classes a `CSVColumn` attribute for them to be targeted for serialisation.
 You can also pass a `CSVSerialiserOptions` object to the serialisation/deserialisation for more settings.

+If you dont want to use this statically typed serialisation and deserialisation, there is also a `DynamicCSV` class.
+This is intended for times you dont have a class structure or just want a more "direct" way of making CSV files.
+In it you can add and remove columns, rows, cells, etc at will.

 ## Example
 Class to serialise/deserialize:
 ```csharp